AbbasMovsumov/AbbasMovsumov/README.md

- ✅ I have been dealing with IT and Software Automation Engineer for more than a few years and I am always learning and improving myself!
+  I have been dealing with IT and Software Automation Engineer for more than a few years and I am always learning and improving myself!

-✅My goals are to help people achieve their dreams and to make quality websites and software that people find useful.
+  My goals are to help people achieve their dreams and to make quality websites and software that people find useful.